Colonization of Mars: Terraforming

 The terraforming of Mars is the hypothetical set of planetary engineering projects that would modify Mars to allow terrestrial life to survive free of protection or mediation.
 Proposals for the terraforming of Mars have been put forward, but there is considerable debate about their feasibility and the ethics associated with terraforming.

 Minimum size of a colony

 No consensus exists about the minimum viable size of a colony required to ensure that inbreeding would not occur.
 Through mathematical modelling of the time spent by people on work in a colony, Jean-Marc Salotti concluded that the minimum number for a colony on Mars is 110.
 This is close to other studies of the genetic problems involved in the longer journey to Proxima Centauri b (6,000+ years).
 Other studies, focused on interstellar settlement, have concluded that minimum viable populations or a desirable number of colonists range from 198 to as high as 10,000.
+Recent research integrates institutional portability and societal design, for instance the minimum size of a colony where twelve jurors (none of whom knows the defendant personally) could be recruited in order to hold a fair trial in the colony.

 To be self-sustaining, a colony would have to be large enough to provide all the necessary living services.
 These include: